S3gmentati0nFault/Slides/slides.md

 <div class="left">
 Despite its age Dsatur has been proven solid and I consistently found it as a reference technique in the literature.

 This method finds an exact coloring for bipartite graphs.
-It can be used as a lower bound on the Chromatic number.
+It can be used as a lower bound on $\chi(G)$ since it begins coloring a maximal clique.
 </div>
 <div class="right inverted">
 <code>